Stocks Mixed As US Inflation Jumps To Four-decade High - UrduPoint

 The Fed last month raised interest rates by a quarter point in the first of a series of increases, and since then a chorus of officials -- including Fed Chair Jerome Powell -- have signalled their openness to half-point rate increases, a more aggressive measure.

-The more hawkish approach has raised concerns that it could drag the world's largest economy into recession.

-"It's not really about the level of inflation anymore, as it has been well broadcast that CPI is hotter than hot," said Matt Simpson, senior market analyst at City Index.

-"The big question is how long it takes to come back down and whether the Fed will tip the US into a recession in doing so." - Oil prices surge - On the oil market, meanwhile, the price of Brent North Sea crude, the international benchmark, surged 5.2 percent to $103.55 per barrel while US contract, WTI, won five percent to $99.04.
+- Oil prices surge - On the oil market, meanwhile, the price of Brent North Sea crude, the international benchmark, surged 6.7 percent to $105.10 per barrel while US contract, WTI, jumped 6.9 percent to $100.77.

 Prices had fallen on Monday on fears about the impact of Covid lockdowns in China, the world's biggest crude consumer.